HugPuddle/Apertus/README.md

 Apertus
 ===

-Apertus immutably stores and interprets data on blockchains
+Apertus immutably stores and interprets data on blockchains in a process we call Etching.

-Apertus is an open source client that enables basic data read-write, communication and search functionality on crypto coin wallets that support bitcoin's standard set of RPC commands. (ex BTC, LTC...)
-It includes social networking features such as User or Group profiles,  #Hash tagging, Polls, Following and sharing.
+Apertus is an open source client that enables basic data read-write, communication and search functionality on cryptocoin wallets that support Bitcoin's standard set of RPC commands. (ex BTC, LTC...), and can archive on Datacoin using it's native technique.
+Apertus includes publishing and social networking features such as User or Group profiles, #Hash tagging, Polls, Following and Sharing.
 When connected to a wallet ADD monitors and creates a coin agnostic, web browseable index of any data stored by other ADD clients in near realtime.
 Saved Data can be a combination of plain UTF8 Text and 1 or many binary files such as images, documents or even complete websites with no file size or file count limits.
 Data saved on a blockchain in this manner can later be retrieved from the blockchain and viewed in a browser by entering a single transaction ID in the ADD client.

 NOTE: Coins used in the saving process are not recoverable.

-Copyright ©  2013 - 2017 HugPuddle
+Copyright ©  2013 - 2019 HugPuddle

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation